-shows how dig can be used from the command line to make three lookups: an ANY query for www.isc.org, a reverse lookup of 127.0.0.1, and a query for the NS records of isc.org.
-A global query option of +qr is applied, so that dig shows the initial query it made for each lookup.
-The final query has a local query option of +noqr which means that dig does not print the initial query when it looks up the NS records for isc.org.
+shows how $\operatorname{dig}$ can be used from the command line to make three lookups: an ANY query for www.isc.org, a reverse lookup of 127.0.0.1, and a query for the NS records of isc.org.
+A global query option of +qr is applied, so that $\operatorname{dig}$ shows the initial query it made for each lookup.
+The final query has a local query option of +noqr which means that $\operatorname{dig}$ does not print the initial query when it looks up the NS records for isc.org.

-13.4.7 IDN Support
+15.4.7 IDN Support

 If dig has been built with IDN (internationalized domain name) support, it can accept and display non-ASCII domain names. dig appropriately converts character encoding of a domain name before sending a request to a DNS server or displaying a reply from the server.
-To turn off IDN support, use the parameters +noidnin and +noidnout, or define the IDN\DISABLE environment variable.
+To turn off IDN support, use the parameters +idnin and +idnout, or define the IDN DISABLE environment variable.

-13.4.8 Return Codes
+15.4.8 Return Codes